2-fly-4-ai/udemy-downloader/COMPANION-QUICKSTART.md

   - Installer auto‑registers the Native Messaging host
   - It opens the Chrome Web Store page for your extension (if slug provided).
 Install the extension
   - Click the extension → “Ping” then “Info” to verify host/tools
-  - Paste a Udemy course URL → “Start”
+  - Paste a Udemy course URL
+  - Optional: check “Use cookies (extract…)” to generate `cookies.txt` automatically
+  - Optional: paste a bearer token; the host will retry with it if cookies fail
+  - Click “Start”

 Option B — Dev Mode (no installer)
 - Chrome installed and logged into Udemy